 1. show off your diverse skill set

 Just because you are applying for a position in one field doesn’t mean your experience in other fields doesn’t apply.
-The full breadth of your experience is your career story – you might have achieved a great deal in a previous position that has helped your development into the professional you are now.
-To be clear, how you shape your career story depends on what you’re applying for and the experience you have.
-Why are you the best for this job and what have you done learned that has made you so?
+The full breadth of your experience is your career story — you might have achieved a great deal in a previous position that has helped your development into the professional you are now.
+How you shape your career story depends on what you’re applying for and the experience you have.
+Why are you the best for this job, and what have you learned that has made you so?

 2. detail your results

 A lot of your previous work experience can be made relevant by detailing what you achieved, not just what your responsibilities were.
-You should discuss your results, what did you achieve, who did you help, how did your work contribute to the corporate goals of the organization you worked for?
-If you aren’t sure what you’ve achieved, this might not be something you want to include on your resume.
+You should discuss your results, what you achieved, who you helped, and how your work contributed to the corporate goals of the organization you worked for.
+If you aren’t sure what you’ve achieved, this might not be something you want to include on your CV.

 3. be prepared to discuss your experience

 Your experience is only as valuable as your ability to communicate why it is important.
-Where you worked is important, but what did you there is of higher value.
-Always be prepared to discuss the jobs you’re including on your resume and other experiences that shape your abilities.
+Where you worked is important, but what you did there is of higher value.
+Always be prepared to discuss the jobs you’re including on your CV and other experiences that shape your abilities.
 What are your proudest moments?
 What were the greatest challenges you’ve had in your education or work experience?
 What are some examples where you’ve creatively adapted to a negative situation?
-If you are looking for work this is the time to really examine what you’ve already done – go beyond a job title and get into your personal experience – you’re not a list of accomplishments you are a creative, interesting person.
+What skills can you bring to a company that can enhance your chances of joining their temporary staff?
+If you are looking for work, this is the time to really examine what you’ve already done.
+Look beyond a job title and get into your personal experience.
+Remember, you’re not a list just of accomplishments, you are a creative, interesting person.